Bill Johnson – Interim Pastor

 Elinor Packard – Church Administrator

-Elinor has worked in the non-profit world for over 20 years serving as a volunteer, tour guide, president of a non-profit and museum director.
-She has served as First Presbyterian Church of Littleton’s office administrator for seven years.
+Elinor has worked in the non-profit world for over 30 years serving as a volunteer, tour guide, president of a non-profit and museum director.
+She has served as First Presbyterian Church of Littleton’s office administrator since 2005.
 She and her family moved to Colorado from San Diego in 1994.

 Joan Lund – Financial Secretary